amir16yp/picoCOmonitor/README.md

 The picoCOmonitor server provides the following API endpoints:
 - `/co` (GET): Allows the Raspberry Pi Pico W to record CO events by sending gas concentration data to the server.
-- `/costats` (GET): Retrieves the recorded CO statistics in JSON format.
 - `/costats.png` (GET): Plots the CO events over time and returns the plot as a PNG image.

-For more details on how to use the API endpoints, refer to the "API Endpoints" section in the server code.
+- `/?i=<int>` the dashboard. the GET argument "i" represents a number that is the time difference between each timestamp, in minutes. default is 1 if not specified.
+- there's more but i'll get around to documentation on them late.
+For now you can just check the source code.
 ## Monitoring and Analysis
-- Monitor the gas concentration data received by the server by visiting the appropriate endpoints (e.g., `/costats`) in your web browser.
-The data will be displayed in JSON format.
+- Monitor the gas concentration data received by the server by visiting the dashboard (at the `/` endpoint).
-- For visual analysis, access the `/costats.png` endpoint in your web browser.
-The plotted graph will show the gas concentration values over time.
-- Download the JSON file containing the CO events from the server for further analysis.
-The events are stored in the `co_events.json` file.
 ## Safety Precautions
 - Handle the MQ7 gas sensor with care, and avoid exposure to gases that could be harmful.
 - Place the gas sensor in a suitable location to detect gas leaks effectively.